 Navy & Gold: the Perfect Pair

 Whereas past seasons may have called for black and white, this year’s hue duo is still classic, but definitely more inventive.
 Currey and Company have a great collection of table navy lamps with gold accents, the Brill and Stevens are both versatile and bold.
 For a muted matte, try the Brendan Three Drawer Chest with muted brass hardware, which could serve as a nightstand or living room side table when paired next to a delicate mid-century sofa.
 Additionally, the Vixen Ottoman is the perfect staple piece to incorporate navy into your room.
 (We’re admittedly a little bit obsessed with it ourselves.)

 One rule of decorating in 2017?
 Throw out the rulebook.
 If you’re a little afraid to uproot all reason and go for bold, clashing color, start mixing it up your accent pillows.
 The Global Views Copper Rain Drops, Sunset Canyon and Bezel Border pillows are three good options.
 Rug layering, another big trend right now, can also help you try the trend without totally repainting and refinishing.
 Choose rugs that follow a design theme — like the Sava, Zig Zag and Isometry Ebony — which all play with different geometrical shapes in very different ways.
 You want even your boldest mismatches to compliment each other in some way; relying on patterns, accent colors or styles is a good way to make that happen.

 For more inspiring ideas, visit Studio 882 at 101 Applied Bank Blvd, in Glen Mills, or call 610-314-8820 for a design consultation.

-This post is a sponsored collaboration between Studio 882 and Philadelphia magazine's advertising department.
+This is a paid partnership between Studio 882 and Philadelphia Magazine's City/Studio